top of page

 Barbara Avila.
 M.S.
 Autism Consultant, Author, and Trainer

-Should you have questions or wish to speak further about The Telepathy Tapes or other topics, please contact me at: Barbara@SynergyAutismCenter.Com
+Should you have questions or wish to discuss the Telepathy Tapes or other related topics, please contact me at: Barbara@SynergyAutismCenter.Com

 Sincerely and Respectfully,